coreyfournier/Generator/README.md

 ## Control UI
 UI shows the current state of the sensing (Utility and Generator power) and last events that occurred.
 Also allows manual controlling of the transfer, starting, and stopping of the generator.
 Web app requires Wifi connection.
-Mine has a batter backup so it always statys connected.
+Mine has a battery backup so it always statys connected.
 ![Controller UI](/assets/Controller-UI.png "Controller UI")

 Web endpoints can be found at: [/state](/src/SimpleWeb/StateController.cpp) and [/data](/src/SimpleWeb/DataController.cpp)